jacobm001/blog_posts/Storing_Data.md

 **Suggested Tags:** raspberrypi, data

-# Storing Information on a Raspberry Pi
+# Storing Data on a Raspberry Pi

 No matter what you do with your Raspberry Pi, you're bound to need to save information in some way or another.
 The main site has seen no shortage of questions on [databases](http://raspberrypi.stackexchange.com/search?q=databases) of various types.
 In this post, I'm going to discuss the various ways to store information on a Raspberry Pi, and the pros and cons of the various options.